adebisioje/MyFaceApp/README.md

 # MyFaceApp
-My face Recognition Application using Azure
+This app is a dace Recognition Application that uses Azure cognitive services.

 This app takes an image and returns the name of the person identified in the image